 No. We understand that to create the lasting change we need to address the climate crisis, we need all the support we can get.
-For this reason, the young people and adults who led the September 20th Climate Strikes are bipartisan and welcome everyone to join their local strike.
+For this reason, the young people and adults leading the three days of climate action are bipartisan and welcome everyone to join their local strike.

 The climate strike movement is a grassroots driven, people-powered movement.
-Ahead of the September 20th Climate Strikes, the leading U.S. youth-led climate organizations have come together to form a Youth Climate Strike Coalition to create more space for collaboration and unification for the coalition.
-The group is coordinated by Future Coalition and includes Earth Guardians, Earth Uprising, Extinction Rebellion Youth U.S., Friday For Future USA, International Indigenious Youth Council, Sunrise, US Youth Climate Strike, and Zero Hour.
+Ahead of the September 20th Climate Strikes, the leading U.S. youth-led climate organizations came together to form a Youth Climate Strike Coalition to create more space for collaboration and unification for September 20th The group is coordinated by Future Coalition and includes DivestEd, Earth Guardians, Earth Uprising, Extinction Rebellion Youth U.S., Friday For Future USA, International Indigenious Youth Council, Sunrise, US Youth Climate Strike, and Zero Hour.
 In forming this coalition, the organizations agreed to unite under a common purpose and committed to consensus-based decision making.
 This youth-led Climate Strike Coalition has also invited supportive adult organizations to join the Adult Coalition.
 The adult coalition members are: 350.org, Alliance for Climate Education (ACE), Center for Biological Diversity, The Center for Popular Democracy, Climate Hawks Vote, GreenFaith, Greenpeace, Hip Hop Caucus, Interfaith Power & Light, Labor Network for Sustainability, League of Conservation Voters (LCV), March On, Mothers Out Front, Move On, National Wildlife Federation, NextGen America, Natural Resource Defense Council (NRDC), Our Children’s Trust, Oxfam, SEIU, & Sierra Club.